A dental miracle sugar?

 2 Re the advisability of using conventional fluoridated products, see "Fluoride ruins teeth" and the very impressive testimonial "Salt water brushing has healed cavities where fluoride toothpaste had failed".

-3 So far, I've only seen two cases of oversensitivity to xylitol and other sugar alcohols, expressed as severe gastrointestinal troubles setting in immediately after tooth brushing with toothpastes containing this type of sweetener and after chewing similarly sweetened sugar-free gum.
+3 I've seen two cases of oversensitivity to xylitol and other sugar alcohols, expressed as severe gastrointestinal troubles setting in immediately after toothbrushing with toothpastes containing this type of sweetener and after chewing similarly sweetened sugar-free gum.

 4 Compare Cancer causes: aspartame.